Keane's 'brave' comments 'a nice thing' - Sykes

 "An Irish player playing for Ireland, I don't see the problem," said Sykes.

-Ahead of Bristol City's FA Cup tie against Manchester City last month, ITV pundit Keane singled the versatile Sykes out for some praise.
+Before Bristol City's FA Cup tie against Manchester City last month, ITV pundit Keane singled the versatile Sykes out for some praise.

 "He's obviously a brave boy, he made a brave decision there," said Keane of the player's international switch.